Believe it or not, I remember exactly where I was and what I was doing the first time I heard Rush Limbaugh on the radio.

 Following Lewis & Clark’s route (for a while) north into Montana’s secret Bitterroot Valley.
 Huckleberries grow here and I had to include them in my lunch in Hamilton, Montana (population 4,348 and growing fast).

-Link: Steve’s Cafe, Breakfast and lunch among friends.
+Link: Steve’s Cafe, open for breakfast and lunch among friends.
 Click the link — just looking at the photo will make you hungry.

 Today I’m off across the Montana plains to see some small towns and courthouses.
 First stop, Townsend (population 1,878).